Exomoons of Circumbinary Planets: POPULATION SYNTHESIS

 \section{POPULATION SYNTHESIS}

 The four-body orbital evolution is chaotic and therefore highly sensitive to initial conditions.
 The demographics of circumbinary planets, particularly at their birth, are also very uncertain.
 To account for this, we utilize a broad population synthesis study.
-Here, we generate initial parameters for the Binary-Planet-Moon system as well as for the protoplanetary disc.
-We do this via Monte Carlo sampling of reasonable values in the following way.
-The primary star mass was sampled uniformly from the current distribution of binaries that host CBPs ($1.53_\odot$ to $0.69M_\odot$ ).
-To calculate the secondary star mass, we sampled the mass ratio uniformly between 0.1 to 1.
-If this produced a mass below the stellar mass threshold ($0.08M_\odot$), we substituted $0.19 M_\odot$, which is the lowest mass known star to host a CBP.
-We sample the binary period from the Kepler binary period distribution from the smallest CBP hosting binary to the largest (from 7 to 41 days).
-The binary eccentricity is drawn from a Rayleigh distribution centered on the mean value of all known binaries if P$_{\rm bin} \ge 12$ days, and 0 otherwise.
+Here, we generate initial parameters for the Binary-Planet-Moon system and the protoplanetary disc.
+We do this via Monte Carlo sampling of reasonable values\footnote{For an updated list of properties for confirmed CBPs and the corresponding star systems, see Table 5 in \citet{georgakarakos2024}.} in the following way.
+The primary star mass was sampled uniformly from the current distribution of binaries that host CBPs ($0.69$ to $1.53 \ M_\odot$).
+To calculate the secondary star mass, we sampled the stellar mass ratio, $q=M_{\mathrm B}/M_{\mathrm A}$, uniformly between 0.1 to 1.
+If this produced a mass below the stellar mass threshold ($0.08M_\odot$), we substituted $0.19 M_\odot$, which is the lowest mass star known to host a CBP.
+We sample the binary period from the Kepler binary period distribution from the smallest CBP hosting binary to the largest (7 to 41 days).
+The binary eccentricity is drawn from a Rayleigh distribution centered on the mean value of all known binaries if P$_{\rm bin} \ge 12$ days, and 0 otherwise \citep{Raghavan_2010}.

-We sample the planet's mass by first drawing uniformly from the radii distribution for all currently known exoplanets.
+We sample the planet's mass by first drawing uniformly from the radius distribution for all currently known exoplanets.
 We then calculate a planetary mass by applying the mass-radius relationship found in \cite{Chen_2016}.
-A second population of planetary masses is sampled by only selecting radii greater than 3R$_{\oplus}$ to emulate the presently observed CBP population.
-We also place a cap on the planet's mass at 104.84 M$_{\oplus}$ (the mass of Kepler-16) to remove all planets that may undergo type-II migration.
 The planet's starting semi-major axis is uniformly sampled from 1 to 5 AU about the barycenter.
 If the 4:1 period resonance with the calculated stability limit is beyond 1 AU, this was then set as the lower limit, as destabilizing resonances could prevent planet/moon formation in this region \citep{martin2022runninggauntletsurvival}.